Intervilles: Vachettes

 Intervilles became well known for its use of horned cows and young bulls in the games, referred to as the "vachettes" (cowhides).
 The bulls were not originally a part of the programme, but when Lux visited Buglose in South West France, he was persuaded to include bulls after seeing the popularity of cattle shows.
 He asked local breeder Joseph Labat to provide the bulls, an agreement that continued through three generations of the Labat family.
 The bulls were adolescents and entered the ring with rubber balls on their horns for safety.
 The vachette was let loose to disrupt the competitors and would often attack them by goring them.
 The vachettes were not trained in any way and were allowed to behave naturally.
 Individual cows were selected for the programme based upon their temperament.

 In the 2000s, a cow called Rosa became a popular star of the programme.
 She appeared in every episode from her debut in 2004 to the series' end in 2009 and appeared in the 2013 anniversary special.
 With a black head and white body, she had a reputation for being very aggressive towards contestants but having intelligence to knock down sets when needed.
 She was later given her own game called "Rosa Strike".
 Even after the programme finished, fans of the programme would visit the Labat's farm to see Rosa.
 When she died in 2020, it made national news in France.

 In 2019, it was announced by France Télévisions that Intervilles would be revived but that it would not include the vachettes.
 There was a negative reaction to this from towns in southern France, where bullfighting is common.
 They accused the network of having been cowed by animal rights activists and moving towards "Anglo-Saxon customs".
-The former host Nagui supported the move claiming he did not like seeing how the animals were treated when he was the host.
+The former host Nagui supported the move saying he did not like seeing how the animals were treated when he was the host.
 In response to that statement, Teddy Labat countered by saying that the animals were treated well and pointed out that Nagui took no interest in their well-being behind the scenes during filming.
 Fifty towns and cities agreed to take part in a boycott of the revival until the cows were returned.
 Due to the COVID-19 pandemic in France, filming for the revival was delayed.

 Hosts

+Other spin-off versions

+Lux also created and hosted the following spin-offs: